MES Integration and Validation in Life Sciences

 • Raw materials (where used) traceability

-• Lot kick off and release
+• Lot kickoff and release to production

 • Kitting for batches